nesyG/frontend-project/README.md

-# Simple Layouts with HTML, CSS, JS, and Swiper.js Controls
+# Layouts with HTML, CSS, JS, and Swiper.js Controls

-This repository contains simple layouts built using HTML, CSS, JavaScript, and Swiper.js controls.
+This repository contains simple layouts and shopify schema built using HTML, CSS, JavaScript, and Swiper.js controls.
 Each layout showcases different design elements and features implemented using these technologies.
-Each layout is deployed using Vercel.
+Layouts are deployed using Vercel.

 ## Layouts